AnonymousWorld123/Q-Layer/README.md

 # Q-Layer
-Code for the paper: Latent Space Quantization for Robust Convolutional Neural Network
+Code for our paper "Q-Layer: Latent Space Contraints for Robust Convolutional Neural Network".

 ## To Use
 ### Prepare Data